mpfdavis/outputcache/README.md

 * `options.skip5xx`: *(default: false)* never cache 5xx responses
 * `options.noHeaders`: *(default: false)* do not add x-output-cache headers to the response - useful for security if you wish to hide server technologies
 * `options.staleWhileRevalidate`: *(default: 0)* the default cache provider supports the stale-while-revalidate ttl from the header or will use this setting if `options.useCacheHeader` is false
+* `options.caseSensitive`: *(default: true)* cache key is case-sensitive by default, this can be disabled to minimise cache keys.
 * `options.cacheProvider`: *(default: Object)*  interface for the internal cache and its get/set methods - see above example for override settings.